ans-group/docs.ukfast.co.uk/readme.md

 This will make a hyperlinks using the title of the page `/ecloud/flex/general/openstackcli` as the text.

-If you wish to use text other than the heading for the section that you’re linking to, use the following format:
+If you wish to use text other than the heading for the section that you're linking to, use the following format:

 ```
 :doc:`Custom Text</ecloud/flex/general/openstackcli>`